enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ### Reverse Proxy --> Enrico
 ## Protobuf Service --> Linus
 ## Deployment & Integration --> Enrico
+At first the image was built locally and tested.
+After the tests were successful a gitlab ci/cd pipeline was created to use a gitlab runner to build the image and push it to the gitlab registry.
+The image is then pulled from the registry by the compiler engine service using a dedicated token.
+By doing so an up-to-date image is always available in the gilab registry of the project.
 - DevOps

 ## Testing --> Linus